-The influence of the size of timeslice and range queries was also tested (Figure 10(c) and 11(a)).
+The influence of the size of range and timeslice queries was also tested (Figure 11(b) and (c)).
 As can be expected, bigger queries lead to more entries being retrieved, thus requiring more efforts to perform.
 This is more pronounced for range queries, which can be expanded to any size in two directions, than for timeslice queries, which can be expanded only in the valid-time direction.